Sammidysam/ProjectTo-Do/README.md

 ### How to Contribute

 This project is nearly done--likely from here on out only very small updates will come by.
 If you would like to add features or layout changes to ProjectTo-Do, you can do so by forking the repository and adding a pull request with your changes.
 I will then review them and try them out.
 If they work nicely I will merge them.

+## Reporting Bugs or Suggesting Features

+If you have encountered a bug or want to suggest a feature, head over to the [issues page](https://github.com/Sammidysam/ProjectTo-Do/issues?state=open) and create a new issue.
+If it is a bug, label it with the tag `bug` and if it is a suggestion for improvement label it with the tag `enhancement`.
+Then just write your message and I will review it and give feedback.